Why employee experience matters: Understanding the ROI

-Working during a pandemic has increased the intrigue around how managers and their teams are approaching the topic of workplace wellbeing.
-After all, it’s no secret that there’s a strong correlation between teams who prioritize their emotional, physical and mental health, and impactful work that reaches performance metrics.
-Ultimately it boils down to learning the signs that your team needs to emphasize their wellbeing, how to support them and what types of methods can be applied.
+The intrigue around how managers and their teams are approaching the topic of workplace wellbeing has increased over the last year.
+It’s no secret that there’s a strong correlation between teams who prioritize emotional, physical and mental wellbeing, and impactful work.
+Ultimately it boils down to learning the warning signs pointing towards your teams wellbeing.
+Remember, managers need to support employees and learn helpful, applicable methods for a healthy team.

 In fact 39% of Officevibe users have expressed that their work is taking a negative toll on their work related stress level.

 It’s never too late to do something good for yourself, and for your team.
-With the end of the year fast approaching, we’re exploring: what it means for managers to prioritize employee wellbeing, and how to do so while also improving employee engagement.
+We’re exploring: what it means for managers to prioritize employee wellbeing, and how to do so while also improving employee engagement.

-Our own team experienced indications of high stress this past spring with the onset of remote work becoming the norm.
+Our team experienced indications of high stress this past spring with the onset of remote work becoming the norm.
 Without skipping a beat, this prompted us to pivot into action.

 Our senior leadership team decided it was paramount for us to walk the talk and use Officevibe’s pulse surveys to check-in with our team.
-Using the data we gathered it became clear that there were several key contributors directly linked to low employee engagement and consequently, employee wellbeing.
+Using the data we gathered, it was clear that there were several key contributors linked to low employee engagement and employee wellbeing.